What is the DNS Visibility feature?

-Then the domain names will be directed to DNSSense’s DNS Servers.
-The real-time DNS traffic is analyzed and the requested domain is categorized by DNSSense’s AI-based mechanism.
-DNSSense has 99.9% precision in categorization, and it classifies the traffic by grading with the help of DNSSense’s Cyber Threat Intelligence platform and AI-based substructure.
+The next step involves directing the domain names to DNSSense’s DNS servers.
+Real-time DNS traffic is analysed and the requested domain is categorised by DNSSense’s AI-based algorithm.
+Boasting a 99.9% precision rate in categorisation, DNSSense classifies the traffic into different grades with the help of DNSSense’s Cyber Threat Intelligence platform and AI-based substructure.